Customer churn is one of the biggest problems companies face.

 Divide the churned revenue by the revenue at the beginning of the period.

 Once you have found your own churn rate, you’ll no doubt be wondering—what is a good churn rate?
 That really depends on the industry that you’re working in.

 According to our own data, B2B brands on average have an annual churn rate of 23%.
 In more detail, here’s how retention rates break down by industry.
 Minus the retention rate from 100 to get the churn rate:

 How do you compare to your competitors?
 What’s for sure is that, whatever your score, there’s probably room for improvement.
 Here’s how to get started to cut churn and improve retention.

-Getting Started with Your Customer Churn-Cutting Program with Account Experience
+Getting Started With Customer Churn-Cutting Program Account Experience

 At CustomerGauge, we teach our clients our proprietary churn-cutting methodology: Account Experience (AX).
 We designed this program to help B2B brands understand and improve their retention—and, crucially, drive their revenue.

 Cutting churn happens in three main steps: identifying churn risk; analyzing who is churning and why; and implementing strategies to reduce churn.
 Here, we’ll take you through what you need to know to excel at each step.